And Phenylethanolamine n-methyltransferase converts norepinephrine into epinephrine (adrenaline).

 L-Tyrosine can boost levels of the neurotransmitters dopamine, norepinephrine, and epinephrine.
-And can help a sluggish thyroid produce more T4 and T3.
+And contributes to the production of thyroid hormones T4 and T3.

 Tyrosine can help boost cognition especially in stressful situations.
 It helps improve decision making, ‘flow state’ and creativity, cognitive flexibility, and working memory.

 L-Tyrosine converts into L-DOPA to produce dopamine.
 L-DOPA is also used to make melanin in your body.
 This conversion process helps in the removal of neurotoxic quinones.
 And chelates heavy metals like mercury and lead which can accumulate in and damage neurons.